 19 Healthy & Easy Breakfast Recipes For a Crowd

 The holiday season is filled with love, warmth and lots of people.
 From relatives to friends, any open-armed host will find their home filled with cheery faces and hungry mouths, but between busy schedules and holiday cheer, it can be hard to cater to everyone’s needs.
-That’s when hearty and healthy breakfast recipes that will serve a crowd come in handy.
+That’s when hearty and healthy breakfast or brunch recipes that will serve a crowd come in handy.
 And when schedules don’t match up, the following 19 delicious meals are perfect for sticking in the fridge, heating back up and giving people time to dig in when it’s right for them.

 This warm peanut butter and jelly baked oatmeal bake is gluten free, boasts 8 grams of protein per serving and satisfies sweet and savory enthusiasts alike.
 You can even make this recipe utilizing individual muffin papers for family and friends on-the-go.

 Related: 9 Reasons To Love Oatmeal

 Weekend mornings with the in-laws in town?
 Perhaps it’s holiday break and your kids have every friend imaginable over!
 When you need to feed an army, this giant frittata will do the trick.
 This dish is packed with a delicious combination of veggies, as well as Parmesan cheese to give it some richness without overloading everyone on calories and fat.

 Quiche is most definitely a crowd pleaser, but the classic dish is typically laden with butter, cheese and processed flour.
 This recipe is healthy and heavenly, from the coconut’s healthy fats to the pile of superfood spinach.
 It’s also dairy free and uses no white flour.